sylvies/GU-CLASP.github.io/_people/sylvie-saget/index.md

 An approach initiated more than 15 years ago & 100% designed ***by myself***!!!

-Following a pityfull experience facing researchers obliged to steal others'work to fake creativity in their books, articles or to obtain grants, etc.  - making my plans their owns (easy! - steal & kill)
+Following a pityfull experience facing researchers obliged to steal others'work to fake creativity in their books, articles or to obtain grants, etc.  - making my plans their owns (easy! - steal the hard work & kill the human)

 I had the pleasure to meet high-level professionnals who know what integrity and responsibility mean.
 I am more than proud to have joined or learned about these amazing networks - highly recommanded: